Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Bass Lake is most famous for, you guessed it, the lake!
 Families on their way to Yosemite National Park stop by this alpine destination with their boats and jet skis for an awesome watersport experience.

-Only 36 miles from Yosemite, enjoy beautiful sunsets over the open Bass Lake.
-There are also excellent fishing spots on the lake as well as fun hiking trails suited for all fitness levels.
+Enjoy beautiful sunsets over Bass Lake, rent a boat, or just go for a swim.
+There are also excellent fishing spots on the lake and fun hiking trails suited for all fitness levels.

 👉 Pro Tip: Rent a house right on the lake for the best experience.